-- I'm a West Virginia resident, and I've been admitted to WVU.
-Do I need to apply separately for the PROMISE Scholarship?
+- Do I need to apply for the Promise Scholarship?

-- Do I have to be enrolled full-time for PROMISE?
+- Do I have to be enrolled full-time to receive my Promise Scholarship?

-I'm a West Virginia resident, and I've been admitted to WVU.
-Do I need to apply separately for the PROMISE Scholarship?
+Do I need to apply for the Promise Scholarship?

-Yes.
-There is a separate application for PROMISE.
-The application becomes available October 1, and the deadline is March 1 for the upcoming academic year.
-Students are also required to submit the Free Application for Federal Student Aid (FAFSA) by March 1.
-Visit cfwv.com for more information.
+Yes, there is an application for Promise.
+The application becomes available October 1 must be submitted by March 1 for the upcoming academic year.
+Students are also required to submit the Free Application for Federal Student Aid (FAFSA) via the Federal Student Aid FAFSA website by March 1.
+Visit the CFWV Promise Scholarship webpage for more information.

-In most cases, PROMISE may be stacked with WVU scholarships.
-However, there can be exceptions.
-PROMISE is tuition and fee specific, so if the student has other aid which is specifically meant to apply to tuition and fees, one must be reduced.
+In most cases, if you qualify for Promise it may be "stacked" with (used in addition to) WVU scholarships.
+However, there are exceptions.
+For example, recipients of the Foundation Scholarship may not receive both Promise and the Foundation Scholarship.
+Promise is tuition and fee specific, so if a student has other aid which is specifically meant to apply to tuition and fees, one must be reduced.
 Also, financial aid cannot be more than the student's cost of attendance for financial aid purposes.

-PROMISE scholarship students who have an approved medical or family emergency leave of absence from their college of attendance may continue their scholarship upon return without loss of eligibility or benefit so long as the student continues to meet all applicable eligibility standards.
-If a student needs to miss an upcoming term, an official Leave of Absence can be requested through consultation with the student’s academic advisor.
-Contact the Office of the University Registrar or your advisor for more information on an official Leave of Absence.
+Promise students who have an approved medical or family emergency leave of absence from their college of attendance may continue their scholarship upon return without loss of eligibility or benefit as long as the student continues to meet all applicable eligibility standards.
+If a student needs to miss an upcoming semester, an official leave of absence can be found at registrar.wvu.edu/forms.
+Contact the Office of the University Registrar or your academic advisor for more information.

-We highly recommend you review the PROMISE Scholarship website for current leave of absence policies.
+We highly recommend you review the CFWV Promise Scholarship FAQ webpage for current leave of absence policies.

-Students who are granted an approved leave of absence will have their PROMISE academic review cycle affected.
+Students granted an approved leave will have their Promise academic review cycle affected.
 For example, a student who attends the fall semester but receives an approved leave of absence for the spring semester will still be reviewed at the end of the spring semester for the following aid year.
-They must show 15 credit hours earned for the fall semester attended (provided they return from their approved leave as planned) and be meeting the GPA requirements for PROMISE.
-If they did not meet the requirements within the semester attended, they can choose to attend summer to attempt to increase their earned hours and/or overall GPA to maintain PROMISE.
+They must show 15 credit hours earned for the fall semester attended (provided they return from their approved leave as planned) and be meeting the GPA requirements for Promise.
+If they did not meet the requirements within the semester attended, they may choose to attend summer to attempt to increase their earned hours and/or overall GPA to maintain Promise.